Frequently Asked Questions

 What have been some of the recent water quality projects that the GLA has sponsored and how effective were they?

 The Hatlem Pond Dredge project has been completed that has allowed for major reduction in sedimentation in Big Glen Lake.
-Another project that currently is underway is the Glen Lake Guardian Program that educates and promotes riparians and watershed residents to “take the pledge” to do a little (or a lot) more to implement the best management practices to become “lake friendly.”
-We currently have 180 families that have taken the pledge with our 2016 goal to double that number.
+Another project that currently is underway is the Glen Lake Guardian Program that educates and promotes riparians, watershed residents, visitors and businesses to “take the pledge” to do a little (or a lot) more to implement the best management practices to become “lake friendly.”

 What are some of the major divisions of the GLA’s Water Quality Committee?